dynafense/slt_june_2022/README.md

 5. You're ready for the session.

-## Linux (Debian-based distributions): Steps to install nmap on your laptop
+## C. Linux (Debian-based distributions): Steps to install nmap on your laptop

 APT is the default package manager in Debian-based distributions, together with Kali Linux.